Homage to the Barons Who

 Nothing is here about how the razing of SRO hotels to put up tax-subsidized housing for yuppies contributes to homelessness, or how the quest for height—really a quest for profits—gave Chicago a reputation for tall building at the cost of livability.
 Berger credits what many Chicagoans see as the Manhattanization of North Michigan Avenue to "an innovative spirit that from the beginning has been conducive to creativity and versatility in high-rise architecture"—especially developers' skill at cramming the maximum rentable space onto the minimum of land.

 One of the lessons (perhaps unintended) of They Built Chicago is that there is neither money nor fame in building for the working class.
 Of the nearly four dozen men profiled, only one—Samuel Gross, whom Berger calls the most prolific housebuilder in Chicago history—catered to people of modest means.
 Gross sold 44,000 lots, 7,500 houses and founded 18 suburban villages by 1896.
-Berger recounts a few modern projects built west of Halsted but they were all housing for the middle class, usually subsidized, safely near enclaves such as hospitals or universities.
+Berger recounts a few modern projects built west of Halsted but they were all housing for the middle class, usually subsidized, safely near hospitals or universities.

 Berger's plea that developers get more credit for Chicago's fame as an architectural center is well-founded.
 However, he does not acknowledge the harm done to the city when development outpaces the market.
 Chronic overbuilding means that new projects forever suck tenants out of other, usually older buildings that often have more architectural, historical, or urbanistic merit, speeding their decline.
 Most of the interesting skyscrapers of this generation have been built in cities other than Chicago, which suggests that Chicago's heritage has become self-conscious, leaving its "men of vision" looking backward rather than forward.